: affected or caused by seasonal need or availability

+The rise in gas prices is seasonal.
 The store hires seasonal workers during the holidays.